Connect with others who understand.

 Bladder Spasms and MS: Understanding the Connection

 If you have MS, it’s important to understand how it can lead to various bladder problems, including bladder spasms.
-Speak with your neurologist if you are experiencing any of these issues.
+Speak with your neurologist or another healthcare provider if you’re experiencing any of these issues.

 Symptoms of Bladder Spasms